Nov 21, 2024

 6. Use student financial aid proceeds solely for direct educational costs and related living expenses.

 8. Students who are receiving federal financial aid funds must make satisfactory academic progress towards completing their degree program in a timely manner.
 You must meet these minimum requirements in order to participate in the federal aid programs.
-Union College offers a number of resources to help you succeed academically and we expect that you will fully utilize them.
+UCNJ offers a number of resources to help you succeed academically and we expect that you will fully utilize them.
 These resources include:

 • Testing Center